skip to main content

 About Texas A&M

 Texas A&M University is ranked among the top 10 public universities in the United States and number one in Texas for research expenditures, according to the National Science Foundation.
 Our graduate faculty exemplify the highest standards of teaching, research and scholarship.
-By joining the Texas A&M School of Medicine, you will not only be immersed in exciting research but also become part of the Aggie family, a unique and life-long experience, full of traditions and a network of leaders around the world.
+By joining the Texas A&M College of Medicine, you will not only be immersed in exciting research but also become part of the Aggie family, a unique and life-long experience, full of traditions and a network of leaders around the world.

 Learn More